• Skip to main content

 While rolled oats are preferred for this recipe, instant oats can be used.
 Instant oats have a finer texture, which may affect the final texture of the cookies.

-Can these cookies be fermented?
+Can these cookies be long fermented?

 Sourdough fermentation is when the yeast and bacteria in the starter break down sugars and starches in the dough.
 To long-ferment these sourdough oatmeal cookies, cover and refrigerate the dough for up to 4 days before baking.